cvanaret/Uno/joss/paper.md

 Uno is a composable software framework for nonlinearly constrained optimization written in modern C\texttt{++}.
 It unifies the workflows of Lagrange-Newton methods, i.e., gradient-based algorithms that iteratively solve the KKT optimality conditions using Newton's method.
-As of April 2026, Uno supports sequential (convex and nonconvex) quadratic programming, interior-point (barrier) methods, and sequential linear programming.
+As of April 2026, Uno supports sequential (convex and nonconvex) quadratic programming, interior-point (barrier) methods, sequential linear programming, and unconstrained optimization.

 Uno breaks down optimization algorithms into reusable modular components such as step computation, constraint reformulation, globalization techniques, and acceptance criteria.
 This allows classical and hybrid methods to be configured and compared within a single framework.
 For full mathematical details of the algorithms implemented in Uno, see [@VanaretLeyffer2026].

 The core C\texttt{++} code of Uno is organized into modular, object-oriented components that separate the mathematical logic of the algorithms from implementation details such as memory management, data structures, and computational routines.
-Uno provides interfaces to Julia, Python, C, Fortran, and AMPL, enabling use across scientific computing environments.
+Uno provides interfaces to Julia, Python, C, Fortran, and AMPL, enabling interoperability across scientific computing environments and allowing seamless integration into existing workflows without requiring users to migrate to a new ecosystem.
 Precompiled artifacts are available on GitHub, and the solver can be accessed directly via `UnoSolver.jl` in Julia or `unopy` in Python.

 # Statement of need